My phone vibrates. Another text.

 When I’m with people I take in so much of who they are, it’s often overwhelming.
 For me to spend time with someone I often pick up not just on what they are saying but what kind of energy they have.
 How they hold their body.
 How they move.
 I often find myself exploring what they are saying and how they came to feel and think the way they do.

 It makes me a pretty good listener.
 But, it’s also like sticking my finger in an electric socket and soaking in 10,000 volts.
 It means that I take in so much information that I have some great insight, and insight is what I’ve built my career around.
 It’s also what people appreciate about me.

 But sometimes, I wish I didn’t give a damn.

 We all have so much light; so much pain; so much hope inside us.
 We are, all of us, full of life and struggle and suffering and grace.

-If you are grounded in the Mind Intelligence Centre, you experience your world intellectually.
+If you are a Type 5, grounded in the Mind Intelligence Centre, you experience your world intellectually.
 Thoughts, logic and facts are important to you.
 You make sense of your world through data – gathered through learning but also through your keen observation skills.
-If you resonate with the Mind Intelligence Centre, you likely connect with your world quite deeply but most people wouldn’t know it by just observing you.
-You have a deep and rich internal world.
+If you resonate with the Mind Intelligence Centre, you connect with your world quite deeply but most people wouldn’t know it by just observing you.
+Type 5’s have a deep and rich internal world.
 You sense and gather lots of information that you synthesize to deepen your knowledge and understanding.
 Mastery and competence are your goals.
 You are smart, insightful and often seen as analytical and expert.